 4) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 If any persons who do not meet above 4 criteria, they may be listed as contributors in Acknowledgments section.
-There is no limitation on the number of authors except for case reports.
-We recommend limiting the number of authors to no more than 8 for a case report.
-Only one author should correspond with the editorial office.
+There is no limit to the number of authors, and in principle, only one author should contact the editorial board.
+In the case of multi-center or multi-disciplinary research, up to two corresponding authors are allowed.
 Ultrasonography does not allow adding authors or changing the first or the corresponding authors once its decision of ‘Accept as it is’ is made.
 If any author wishes to be removed from the byline, he or she should submit a letter signed by the author, as well as all other authors, indicating his or her wish to be deleted from the list of authors.
 Any change in the name order in the byline requires a letter signed by all authors indicting agreement with the same.

 Originality and Duplicate Publication